camilothorne/sentiment_analysis_w_llms/README.md

 cd notebook
 jupyter lab
 ```
-and... ready!
+and... you'll be ready to roll!

 For readibility the functions used are also delivered as a (procedural) Python library (see `sentiment_code/sentiment_analysis.py`).
 Additonally, a CLI script, demonstrating how to reproduce on CLI the zero-shot experiment can be executed via:
 ```bash
 python sentiment_code/main.py
 ```
+It will display the confusion matrixes, and write the scores to CSV files in `results/`

+The models and their BPE tokenizers will be downloaded from the HuggingFace hub automatically.

 ## Notes

-- We **randonmly sample 500** reviews from the IMDB dataset.
-Some performance figures may vary across repeated runs, but the ranking of the models
-and models should not very much.
+- We **randonmly sample** 500 reviews from the IMDB dataset.
+Some performance figures may thus vary across repeated runs, but the ranking of the models and models should not very much.
-- The Qwen models have a large input context window of 32,768 (model) tokens, and hence reviews don't need to
+- The Qwen models have a large input context window of 32,768 (model) tokens, and hence IMDB reviews don't need to
 be truncated.
-- In the notebook, we include some profiling figures.
-Such numbers will vay based on the host you use, but the proportions should still hold.
+- In the notebook we include some profiling figures.
+Such numbers will vay based on the host you use, but the proportions across models and inference methods should still hold.

 ## To Do